Sales Development Representative vs Business Development Representative: What Is The Difference?

 In the first article of the series related to sales development, we’ve explained what SDR stands for and what role it plays for businesses operating in various markets.
 This time, we want to take a look at another important position in the company called business development representative (BDR).
 This article will also explain to you the difference between sales and business development representatives.

-To fully understand the difference between sales development and business development, let’s first find out who the Business Development Representative (BDR) actually is.
+To fully understand the difference between sales development and business development, let’s first find out: what is BDR?
 Business development reps are the team members that are responsible to expand the company’s clients and customer base.
 BDR uses various prospecting methods and strategies to generate leads or potential customers and set up the outreach process.

 Broadly speaking, BDR’s role is to find relevant prospects, help the sales team schedule meetings with potential clients, and support the sales pipeline of the company.
 The business development role is given to a sales team member responsible for outbound lead prospecting.
 Business development reps bring in new business opportunities for the company across various markets.
 The responsibilities of BDR also include service development and strengthening existing business relationships.

-A sales development representative (SDR) is a sales team member that is responsible for outreaching the prospects, connecting with potential customers, and qualifying leads.
+And what is an SDR?
+A sales development representative is a sales team member that is responsible for reaching prospects, connecting with potential customers, and qualifying leads.
 Sales development reps don’t focus on closing business, they are mainly responsible for connecting with the prospects and checking if the prospect is a good fit for the business.

 The role of SDRs is to move leads through the sales pipeline.
 They connect with potential clients and understand their business needs and requirements.
 If a prospect is a good fit for the company, sales development reps schedule the next steps of the sales process with sales representatives of the business.